RayHightower/rayhightower.github.com/source/_posts/2012-12-03-ruby-on-raspberry-pi.markdown

 My Pi arrived before the pre-configured SD card.
 I'm a little bit impatient when it comes to new gadgets, so I decided to prep an old SD card of my own.

-_Note:_ If your'e reading this article, you already know the standard disclaimer about how technology changes rapidly therefore this procedure could be wrong by the time you read this.
+_Note:_ If you're reading this article, you already know the standard disclaimer about how technology changes rapidly therefore this procedure could be wrong by the time you read this.
 I've included links to references so you can check for updates on your own.
 You know the risks.
 Please backup everything that needs it.

 References: